lakshay6907/android-basics-kotlin-inventory-app-starter/README.md

 Introduction
 ------------

-This app is an stater code for an Inventory tracking app.
+This app is a code for an Inventory tracking app.
 Demos how to add, update, sell, and delete items from the local database.
 This app demonstrated
 the use of Android Jetpack component [Room](https://developer.android.com/training/data-storage/room) database.